Sugar Cane Train

 Over 5 million tourists have boarded the Sugar Cane Train since 1970.
 The train is also used for occasional parties and receptions, and many locals get on just to hang out or get to the Kaanapali resorts.
 Although the sugar mill it once served has long gone out of business, there are no signs that this train will go the same route!

-Sugar Cane Train Overview
+Key Features of the Sugar Cane Train

 Show Form